Table of Contents

 For information about Michigan state law regarding domestic violence, click here.

-Definition: Any controlling, abusive, coercive and/or aggressive behavior in a romantic relationship.
-This can include verbal, emotional, physical, or sexual abuse, or a combination.
+Definition: Any controlling, abusive, coercive and/or aggressive behavior in the context of a romantic or marital relationship.
+This can include verbal, emotional, physical, or sexual abuse, or a combination of such behaviors.

 For more information about understanding abuse in relationships click here.